 Two Ways to Sync Contacts from Android to Gmail

-One of the most important stuff you can keep on your phone is your contacts; the information about the people in your life, as well as their phone numbers.
+One of the most important stuff you can keep on your phone is your contacts, the information about the people in your life, as well as their phone numbers.
 This can prove to be the most difficult data to get back after a phone is lost.
 Therefore, this article will tell you ways to keep your contacts updated by synchronizing contacts from Android to Google mail account.
-As with almost everything in the tech world, there are more than one ways to skin a cat and this is especially true about synchronizing contacts on Android phones.
+As with almost everything in the tech world, there is more than one way to skin a cat, and this is especially true about synchronizing contacts on Android phones.

 There are two major ways to transfer contacts from Android phone to Gmail.
-So, shall we begin to discuss?
+So, shall we begin to discuss this?

 Part 1: How to Sync Contacts from Android to Gmail?
 (Easier way)